-If you return to covered employment after a break in service but before receiving pension benefit payments, your pension benefit amount for each period will be determined as described below.
+If you return to covered employment after two consecutive break years but before receiving pension benefit payments, your pension benefit amount for each period will be determined separately for the periods before and after the break years.
+Your pension benefit for your credited service before the break years will be based on the Plan provisions in effect on the date you stopped working in covered employment before the break years and your pension benefit for your credited service after the break years will be based on the Plan provisions in effect on the date you stopped working in covered employment after the break years.
 You will need to meet the eligibility service requirements when you return to work (see "Plan Eligibility" on page 8).